 Node.js follows the commonJS module system, and it require to include modules that exist in separate files and for that purpose it has methods like “require” and “ES6 import and export” are available in node.js.

-- To including inbuilt module is as follows:
+- To include inbuilt module is as follows:

 const express = require('express');

-- To including local module is as follows.
+- To include the local module is as follows.
 For an instance, you require ‘abc’ module, without specifying a path.

 Example: Node will look for abc.js in all the paths specified by module.paths in order.